 - Lossless Audio (up to 24-bit at 48kHz)

-You will need specialist audio equipment to play Hi-Res Lossless back.
+You will need specialist audio equipment to play Hi-Res Lossless music.

-Apple will eventually offer its entire catalogue of music - over 75 million tracks - in Lossless Audio.
-At present, there are about 20 million.
+Apple offers almost its entire catalogue of music - over 75 million tracks - in Lossless Audio.

 How do you get Lossless Audio and how much does it cost?